EN / TR

 Fraktal exists at the intersection of computational precision and architectural intuition.

-We don't choose between data and design—we synthesize them.
+Data and design go together.
+We synthesize both.
 Every project begins with research: environmental simulations, behavioral modeling, parametric exploration.
 From this foundation of knowledge, form emerges not as arbitrary gesture, but as optimized response.

-03 Algorithms help us Optimize for multiple objectives, evolving thousand of variations to find the fittest solution.
+Algorithms help us Optimize for multiple objectives, evolving thousands of variations to find the fittest solution.

 Predictive Intelligence